 Guide Price - £1,100,000 Sold - Subject To Contract

-A very individual Gentlemen’s residence, on the edge of the highly desirable market town of Hay on Wye, offering spacious living accommodation throughout, all set in established gardens and land extending to approximately 7 acres.
+NOW COMPLETED, SIMILAR REQUIRED - A very individual Gentlemen’s residence, on the edge of the highly desirable market town of Hay on Wye, offering spacious living accommodation throughout, all set in established gardens and land extending to approximately 7 acres.

 - Sizeable detached house

 - On the edge of Hay on Wye

 This individual house lies on the western edge of the ever popular and bustling market town of Hay on Wye, which lies on the Welsh Marches in the heart of the beautiful Wye Valley.
 A favourite destination for walkers and outdoor enthusiasts, Hay also provides a gateway to the Black Mountains and Brecon Beacons National Park.
 The town itself provides an array of individual shops, a cinema, theatre and a number of pubs and restaurants and became famous as the ‘largest second-hand bookshop’ in the world.
 It now hosts the highly regarded and influential Hay literary festival which attracts visitors and speakers from all over the world.
 More extensive facilities are available at the cathedral city of Hereford (21 miles) and the larger town of Brecon (15 miles).